-During 2018, the ownership of the Company was transferred from Qatar Insurance Company Q.S.P.C. to Qatar Reinsurance Company Limited.
+During 2018, the ownership of the Company was transferred from Qatar Insurance Company Q.S.P.C. to Antares Reinsurance Company Limited.

-During 2019, Qatar Reinsurance Company Limited, in its capacity as the immediate parent of the Company, made an additional capital contribution of amounting to 2019 USD6.5 million, which is unfettered, does not give rise to a credit in favor of shareholder and is free from any servicing costs or charges.
+During 2019, Antares Reinsurance Company Limited, in its capacity as the immediate parent of the Company, made an additional capital contribution of amounting to 2019 USD6.5 million, which is unfettered, does not give rise to a credit in favor of shareholder and is free from any servicing costs or charges.

-No further contribution was made in 2020 and during 2021.
+No further contribution was made during 2022.